dimasm61/MsSqlFileMerger/Readme.md

 --
 The library can be use in T4 template and provides an opportunity to merge a few sql files (with stored procs, functions, tables, views) into one sql script for data base scheme update.
 ***
-When it could be useful:
+It could be useful If:
 - you store SQL code in *.sql files in Visual Studio project;
 - you store one object in one file;
 - you use a similar approach to the contents of an SQL file as shown below: